nsnam/ns-3-dev-git/src/wifi/doc/source/wifi-user.rst

 WifiPhy::ChannelWidth
 +++++++++++++++++++++

-The WifiPhy channel width is set by the attribute ``ChannelWidth`` in the class ``WifiPhy``.
+The configured WifiPhy channel width can be got via the attribute ``ChannelWidth`` in the class ``WifiPhy``.
 It is expressed in units of MHz.
-By default, this attribute is set to the value 20.
-Allowable values are 5, 10, 20, 22, 40, 80, or 160 (MHz).

 WifiPhy::ChannelNumber
 ++++++++++++++++++++++